jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     * Output 2 is high when the first, second, or third decoded signals are high

+* One may be tempted to map each decoded signal directly to the desired outputs, however, there are problems with this

+    * As discussed above with the multiplexers
+    * Instead, the decoded signals are mapped to or gates that correspond to each output

 * The goal is then to

     * Create a decoder
-    * Map the decoded signals to or gates when the signal should cause the output to go high
+    * Map the decoded signals to or gates when the signal should cause the specific output to go high

 .. figure:: pla_example_1.png